 What is a Pastel Sharpener?

-Sharpening pastel and charcoal pencils is different from regular graphite pencils because pastels and charcoals have a softer core, making it difficult to achieve a fine point with most electric sharpeners.
+Sharpening pastel and charcoal pencils differs from regular graphite pencils because pastels and charcoals have a softer core, making it difficult to achieve a fine point with most electric sharpeners.

-A pastel sharpener is a device that is used to sharpen pastels, charcoal pencils, colored pencils, and graphite pencils.
+A pastel sharpener is a device used to sharpen pastels, charcoal pencils, colored pencils, and graphite pencils.
 The two different pastel sharpeners are manual pencil sharpeners and electric sharpeners.

 A manual pencil sharpener is an excellent tool for sharpening pencils.
 It is straightforward to use and requires minimal space.